rondevera/jslintmate/README.markdown

 useful for pointing to project-specific JSLint/JSHint options and custom builds.

 **Display:** In TextMate 2, JSLintMate runs in a panel in the main window, rather than in a separate window.
-To make TextMate 2 open JSLintMate in a separate window, run this in Terminal ([source][textmate 2 htmlOutputPlacement]):
+If you want TextMate 2 to open JSLintMate in a separate window, run this in Terminal ([source][textmate 2 htmlOutputPlacement]):